-- are properly required for payment to the client for whom the money is held or to any other person if authorized by the client for whom the money is held (Rule 119.21(3)(a)),
+- are properly required for payment to the client for whom the money is held or to any other person if authorized by the client for whom the money is held (Rule 119.21(3)(a));

-- are paid to you to pay as payment of a billing for fees and disbursement (provided the conditions in Rule 119.21(2) are met) (Rule 119.21(3)(b)),
+- are paid to you to pay as payment of a billing for fees and disbursement (provided the conditions in Rule 119.21(2) are met) (Rule 119.21(3)(b));

-- are being transferred directly into another trust account of the firm (Rule 119.3(c)),
+- are being transferred directly into another trust account of the firm (Rule 119.3(c));

-- were paid into your trust account by inadvertence in contravention of the Rules (Rule 119.3(d)),
+- were paid into your trust account by inadvertence in contravention of the Rules (Rule 119.3(d));

-- the money is paid pursuant to a court order (Rule 119.21(3)(f)).
+- are paid pursuant to a court order (Rule 119.21(3)(f)).

 Note that bank fees are not within this list.
-You must ensure that your approved depositary debits your general account, and not the trust account, for all fees.
+You must ensure that your approved depository debits your general account, and not the trust account, for all fees.
 See the next chapter for more information about keeping a small “float” in your trust account.

 Funds must be withdrawn by a cheque marked "trust," and signed by a practising lawyer (Rule 119.21(1)) unless the Executive Director authorizes withdrawals or transfers by a non-lawyer (Rule 119.22(2)).

-You can withdraw trust money from your trust account by using a consecutively numbered trust account cheque which
+You can withdraw trust money from your trust account by using a consecutively numbered trust account cheque which:

-- indicates that it is a cheque drawn on a trust account,
+- indicates that it is a cheque drawn on a trust account;

-- is payable to a person - and not to cash or bearer - except where required in order to refund cash (Rule 119.38(5)(d)),
+- is payable to a person - and not to cash or bearer - except where required in order to refund cash (Rule 119.38(5)(d));

-- is payable to the ultimate recipient of the funds,
+- is payable to the ultimate recipient of the funds;

 - is completed as to payee and the amount payable before being signed.

 The cheque may be co-signed by a non-lawyer if you decide you want a second signature.
-It is never acceptable to pre-sign trust cheques, Rule 119.22(1)(f) states that a trust cheque must be fully completed as to the payee and the amount before being signed.
+It is never acceptable to pre-sign trust cheques.
+Rule 119.22(1)(f) states that a trust cheque must be fully completed as to the payee and the amount before being signed.

 Withdrawals by Bank Draft/Money Order

-- maintain a copy of the bank draft or money order on the client’s file (Rule 119.46(2)).
+(d) maintain a copy of the bank draft or money order on the client’s file; and

-The Rules allow electronic withdrawals provided that
+The Rules allow electronic withdrawals provided that:

-- the approved depository you are using is able to produce a hard copy confirmation within two days of the withdrawal showing the details,
+- the approved depository you are using is able to produce a hard copy confirmation within two days of the withdrawal showing the details;

-- you have written authorization from the payee detailing the destination account,
+- you have written authorization from the payee detailing the destination account;

 - you maintain the written instructions from the payee and the confirmation from the approved depository as part of your prescribed financial records (Rule 119.42(1)).

-Please read all of the conditions in Rule 119.42(1) before making any electronic withdrawals.
+Please read all the conditions in Rule 119.42(1) before making any electronic withdrawals.
 You must also complete the Electronic Banking Withdrawal form for every electronic withdrawal.

 Rule 119.21(1) provides that all withdrawals and transfers from a trust account must be signed by a lawyer of the law firm unless otherwise authorized by the Executive Director of the Law Society.
-If you anticipate an absence, you can apply for authorization for an alternate signing authority by emailing Trust Safety, ideally at least two weeks in advance, and state
+If you anticipate an absence, you can apply for authorization for an alternate signing authority by emailing Trust Safety, ideally at least two weeks in advance, and stating:

-- the time period needed,
+- the time period needed;

-- the full name of the proposed alternate signatory and
+- the full name of the proposed alternate signatory; and

 - the reason for the request.